godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`float<class_float>` **editors/visual_editors/lines_curvature**

-The curvature to use for connection lines in the visual script and visual shader editors.
+The curvature to use for connection lines in the visual shader editor.
 Higher values will make connection lines appear more curved, with values above ``0.5`` resulting in more "angular" turns in the middle of connection lines.

 ----